-Remember that his partner and he could call together 50 leads per day.
+Remember that he and his partner could call together 50 leads per day.

-Applying the 0.4% conversion rate he would be able to convert 6 leads into appointments or meetings.
+Applying the 0.4% conversion rate, he would be able to convert six leads into appointments or meetings.

-If he manages to get 20% of these appointments to get under a commission contract and also sell their house it would mean a lead to closing conversion rate of 0.08% (0.4% x 20%).
+If he manages to get 20% of these appointments under a commission contract and sell their house, it would mean a lead to a closing conversion rate of 0.08% (0.4% x 20%).